MicrosoftDocs/well-architected/well-architected/service-guides/azure-firewall.md

 >
 > - **Review the list of Azure Firewall *known issues*.** Azure Firewall products maintain an updated list of [known issues](/azure/firewall/firewall-known-issues#azure-firewall-standard).
 This list contains important information about by-design behavior, fixes under construction, platform limitations, and possible workarounds or mitigation strategies.
 >
->  - **Ensure that your Azure Firewall policy adheres to Azure Firewall limits and recommendations.** The policy structure has limits, including the number of rules and rule collection groups, total policy size, source destinations, and target destinations.
+>  - **Ensure that your Azure Firewall policy adheres to Azure Firewall limits and .** The policy structure has limits, including the number of rules and rule collection groups, total policy size, source destinations, and target destinations.
 Be sure to compose your policy and stay below the [documented thresholds](/azure/azure-resource-manager/management/azure-subscription-service-limits#azure-firewall-limits).
 > - **Deploy Azure Firewall across multiple availability zones** for a higher service-level agreement (SLA).
 Azure Firewall provides different SLAs depending on whether you deploy the service in a single availability zone or [multiple zones](/azure/reliability/availability-zones-overview#availability-zones).
 For more information, see [SLAs for online services](https://www.microsoft.com/licensing/docs/view/Service-Level-Agreements-SLA-for-Online-Services).
 > - **Deploy an Azure Firewall instance in each region** in multi-region environments.
 For traditional hub-and-spoke architectures, see [Multi-region considerations](/azure/firewall/firewall-multi-hub-spoke).
 For secured Azure Virtual WAN hubs, configure [routing intent and policies](/azure/virtual-wan/how-to-routing-policies) to secure inter-hub and branch-to-branch communications.
 For failure-resistant and fault-tolerant workloads, consider instances of Azure Firewall and Azure Virtual Network as regional resources.
 > - **Monitor Azure Firewall metrics and the resource health state.** Closely monitor [key metrics](/azure/firewall/monitor-firewall-reference#metrics) that indicate the Azure Firewall health state, such as *throughput*, *Firewall health state*, *SNAT port utilization*, and *AZFW latency probe* metrics.
 Azure Firewall also integrates with [Azure Resource Health](/azure/service-health/resource-health-overview).
 Use the Resource Health check to view the health status of Azure Firewall and address service problems that might affect your Azure Firewall resource.